 Tom Bihn Cache & Brain Bag – $45 For Cache at Tom Bihn

 The Tom Bihn Cache is a great MacBook Sleeve that you can use inside the Tom Bihn Brain bag and other laptop bags, or just carry alone.

-Tom Bihn makes a model specifically for the 2018 MacBook Air so it hits perfectly.
+Tom Bihn makes a model specifically for the new MacBook Air so it hits perfectly.

 There is 6mm of padding around your laptop and there is a YKK zipper with plastic sliders to protect your MacBook Air from scratches when you take it out and put it back in the sleeve.

-One of the things I love about the cache is that it includes two rail clips that you can use to attach it securely to other Tom Bihn bags.
+One of the things I love about the cache is that it includes two rail clips that you can use to attach them securely to other Tom Bihn bags.